MAOmao000/LeelaGUI/README.md

   If the "dispute" button in the Score Dialog has the same processing as the "OK" button, the "dispute" button is not displayed.
 - Change the coordinate scale of the board
   The font of the coordinate scale on the board was slightly enlarged for easier reading, and lowercase letters were changed to uppercase letters.
+- Change the display size of the star points on the board
+  Display the stars on the board a little larger.
+- Ownership display shape change
+  Change the ownership display from a circle to a rectangle (because if you own 100%, you won't know if you have a stone or not).
 - Changes to the Settings dialog
   Added "japanese" checkboxes in Settings Dialog.
 Restart the program to reflect the result.
 - Change installation destination